krywenko/openwrtAI-2/README.md

- it can be uses  on systems  that do not require chroot or within chroot  you just need to adjust chroot sections to  localize copies . so instead of coping  the bash files from chroot directory  to your chroot /bin folder you would jus copy it to your localized /bin folder  and install all programs locally , vlc, mplayer and flite. included is the bash script to build the chroot folder for you, with all the required sofware installed, if you want the higher functions of multichannel manipulation ( 4.0, 5.1 and 7.1 sound systems)  and better webradio playback support. otherwise it not required for a very small foot print install.. such as speech.recognition, gtts  and mpg123 domoticz folder contains the basic on of switch for openwrtAI- since domotizc  runs as nobody.  you have to pass your password to it
+ it can be uses  on systems  that do not require chroot or within chroot  you just need to adjust chroot sections to  localize copies . so instead of coping  the bash files from chroot directory  to your chroot /bin folder you would jus copy it to your localized /bin folder  and install all programs locally , vlc, mplayer and flite. included is the bash script to build the chroot folder for you, with all the required sofware installed, if you want the higher functions of multichannel manipulation ( 4.0, 5.1 and 7.1 sound systems)  and better webradio playback support. otherwise it not required for a very small foot print install.. such as speech.recognition, gtts  and mpg123 domoticz folder contains the basic on/off switch for openwrtAI- since domotizc  runs as nobody.  you have to pass your password to it
  ```
- ie: AI_ON.sh "password"    to raise  it level
+ AI_ON.sh "password"   # to raise  it level
  ```
  what required for a basic install
 ```
 pip install SpeechRecognition
 ```